rong360/cdc/doc/english.md

 The helper-thread2 watch this key to achieve dynamic loading configuration.

-Note that databases and other configuration information are not support to dynamically loaded.
+> Note: databases and other configuration information are not support to dynamically loaded.

 ### Message receiver